macleginn/bivaltyp/content/languages/descriptions/Turoyo.md

 The indexing and flagging of arguments in Turoyo depends on whether they are nominal or pronominal and also on the aspectual value of the predicate, yielding a number of intricate patterns.
 Based on the observed encoding devices in various conditions, I distinguish a number of syntactic statuses that are used for the annotation of the dataset below.
 The correspondences between syntactic statuses and observed indexing/flagging is summarized in Table 1.

 Table 1.
-Syntactic statuses and morphosyntact encoding
+Syntactic statuses and morphosyntactic encoding

 <div class="before-table"></div>